run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-and-view-sub-request.md

 !!!
 Abstract "NOTE"

-    The sub-request has its own flow, therefore, it's not finished along with the closure of the origin ticket.
+    The sub-ticket has its own flow, therefore, it's not finished along with the closure of the origin ticket.
 It should, then, be executed and closed autonomously.

 !!!
 Abstract "NOTE"

-    The sub-request can be reopened at any time, regardless of the status of the parent request (whether it's reopened or closed).
+    The sub-ticket can be reopened at any time, regardless of the status of the parent request (whether it's reopened or closed).

 Related